-Enhanced procurement, for example, is one of the many benefits that comes from data analysis.
+Enhanced procurement, for example, is one of the many benefits that come from data analysis.
 When procuring services, it’s a matter of having access to the right information at the right time and being able to act on it.
 This actionable data is driving the change within the transportation industry, which has remained relatively unchanged for the past several decades.
-Understanding the full measure of your business, being able to identify key metrics and lay out a plan for improvement; are the essence of big data and analytics.
+Understanding the full measure of your business, being able to identify key metrics, and layout a plan for improvement; are the essence of big data and analytics.

 Sharpening the Focus of Big Data

 It’s interesting to think that something so powerful and seemingly intuitive as Big Data analytics has only been around for a few years.
 In fact, we only started to see our first glimpse of it in 2010 as mobile and cloud computing technologies begun to flourish.
-While there’s been a slow build up to it over the past seven years, it was only in the past two that companies have began to focus on Big Data and analytics.
+While there’s been a slow build-up to it over the past seven years, it was only in the past two that companies have begun to focus on Big Data and analytics.